Milan

 Contraste (1 star, chef Matias Perdomo) offers bold Italo-South American fusion cuisine.
 Relaxed vibe, tasting menu at 140 €.
 The address for Milanese who love a surprise.

 Tokuyoshi (1 star, chef Yoji Tokuyoshi) marries Japanese cuisine and Italian produce.
 Omakase menu at 160 €, intimate ambience (30 covers).
-Booking 6 weeks in advance.
+Booking 6 weeks ahead.

 For aperitivo, three unmissable addresses: